NYPL/metadata-documentation/workflows/rights.md

 1. Once the DC sets the Rights field to **Rights Completed**, a ClickUp bot will add a comment to the task indicating  `✅ rights completed`
    1. For approvals, the task status will automatically be updated to **In Progress**, and the next [approvals steps](/metadata-documentation/workflows/approvals/#steps) can be taken

-## Steps for Rights Clearance Staff
+## Steps for Copyright and Information Policy Staff

 ### Adding Rights Metadata
 {: .d-inline .v-align-middle .mr-2 }
-For Rights Clearance Staff
+For Copyright and Information Policy Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }

 1. When an MSU liaison determines rights metadata are needed, they take the following steps on the corresponding ClickUp tasks: